robertlho/Neural-signatures-of-speech-motor-coordination/README.md

-# Active: Neural-signatures-of-speech-motor-coordination
+# Neural-signatures-of-speech-motor-coordination

 This repository records my journey to explore a potential shared neural basis between speech and speech-related gesturing.
 The AJILE12 dataset used contains long-term naturalistic human ECoG recordings with pose and behavioral classifications.

-## For previous works, refer to thesis titled "Wide-bandwidth electrographic characterisation of seizures in rat models of epilepsy using graphene micro-transistors"
+### For previous works, refer to thesis titled "Wide-bandwidth electrographic characterisation of seizures in rat models of epilepsy using graphene micro-transistors"

 We demonstrate the value of incorporating infraslow frequency activity (< 0.1 Hz) in seizure onset zone (SOZ) localisation in rat models of chronic epilepsy (kainic acid and tetanus).
 Wide-bandwidth electrophysiological recordings were acquired by two-generations of graphene solution-gated field-effect transistors (gSGFETs).